postpromoterpro/post-promoter-pro/README.txt

 Engage followers who may have missed the original post; Post Promoter Pro allows you to customize the text that sits before the link to your content.
 Experiment with hashtags, a call to action, or interesting text that starts a conversation and compels your followers to view your post.

 == Changelog ==

+= 2.3.14 - January 30, 2018 =
+* Fix: Improved the detection for staging sites.
+* Fix: Attempt to not load Font Awesome if it is already included from another source.
+* Fix: Set capability required for Post Promoter Pro settings to 'manage_options'.
+* Tweak: Added a 'Refresh Access' button to the Account list table.

 = 2.3.13 - November 18, 2017 =
 * Fix: Possible issue loading translation files when directory has been changed.